A topic from the subject of Distillation in Chemistry.

 Main Concepts

-• Boiling Point: The temperature at which a liquid turns into a vapor.
+• Boiling Point: The temperature at which the vapor pressure of a liquid equals the external pressure, causing it to change to a gas.

 Simple Distillation Experiment